 - (1) Confidential letters solicited from students discussing the faculty member's teaching and advising.
-These letters will be solicited by the Dean of the College from the list of 20 students provided by the candidate and from a random list of 20 students enrolled in one or more of the candidate's courses since the tenure review.
-These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board. - (2) Untenured regular faculty members in the department of a person under review may communicate directly and confidentially with the Dean in writing both in hard copy and electronically by September 30.
+These letters will be solicited by the Dean of the College from the list of 20 students provided by the candidate and from a random list of 20 students enrolled in one or more of the candidate's courses, or for whom the faculty member served as a pre-major or major adviser since the tenure review.
+These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board. - (2) Untenured regular faculty members in the department of a person under review may communicate directly and confidentially with the Dean in writing by September 30.
 These letters are exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board. - (3) The Dean of the College will solicit at least four confidential letters from persons in the faculty member's field regarding their professional work for use in the Advisory Council review.
 These letters may or may not be solicited from the individuals suggested by the candidate or the Department Chair.
 These letters are solicited by the Dean of the College, exclusively for consideration by the Advisory Council, and in the case of a grievance, the Hearing Board.